boschresearch/statestream/docs/rollout_view.md

 * Each plasticity is represented by a red circle on the top right screen corner.
 A single plasticity can be selected with a LMB click and the rolled out network parts for loss computation are highlighted for this plasticity (compare image below).

+* Two adjacent NPs can swap positions in the list by a LMB click on the according empty button at the very left screen corner.

 * The temporal offset _dt_, used in the rollout view, can be changed by LMB clicks on the arrow buttons.

 * The number of rolled-out frames can be specified by LMB clicks on the arrow buttons.